 Other than being a great photo opportunity, and a prime spot for people watching!
 The ‘yellow bridge’ also has a hidden secret… If you visit in the late evening, you’ll notice a small crowd building.
 This is because the side of the bridge offers one of the most amazing sunsets I’ve seen in Bali!

 My last, but by no means least, Top Thing to do in Nusa Lembongan is to take the time to explore the islands Mangrove forest.

 This relaxing and magical landscape takes up much of the islands North East coast, and is a great place to visit if you get bored of the beach!

 You can hire a local guide to show you round in a classic Balinese boat for less than 100,000 IDR (although you may have to haggle).
 There’s also plenty of places to rent Kayaks and Paddle Boards for the more adventurous souls out there…

 However, for me, the Mangrove really comes alive under the water!
-Its unique sand base (rather than mud) means that the water is surprisingly clear, and teaming with hundreds of different fish!
-Thus, hiring some snorkelling gear may be the best money you ever spend 😉
+Its unique sand base (rather than mud) means that the water is surprisingly clear, and teeming with hundreds of different fish!
+Thus, hiring some snorkelling gear may be the best money you ever spend. 😉

 SIDE NOTE: This said, the beautiful waters around the whole island are fantastic for snorkelling and diving!
 They’re in fact famous for offering the chance to swim with wild Manta Rays.
 As such, If you’re staying here for several days, I’d certainly think about booking a day trip!